 The city’s best vegetarian restaurants provide you with top tier service, wonderfully flavoursome food and a no-compromise attitude to fresh and innovative cuisine.

 The stereotype that vegetarian or vegan food is often rather ‘boring’ couldn’t be further from the truth.
 It’s time to demolish this myth and embrace the remarkable quality of vegetarian food that Melbourne has to offer.

-This cafe is focused on all things ‘healthy’.
-The bright green matcha lattes and vast selection of drool-inspiring smoothies is coupled with a variety of options on a vegan menu.
+This cafe focuses on all things ‘healthy’.
+The bright green matcha lattes and vast selection of drool-inspiring smoothies go perfectly with a variety of options on a vegan menu.

-A soy chicken burger, a poached ‘egg’, creamy gnocchi, and other tantalising alternatives make this vegetarian restaurant an interesting choice.
+A soy chicken burger, a poached ‘egg’, creamy gnocchi, and other tantalising alternatives make this venue an interesting choice.
 If you’re looking for the best vegetarian restaurants in Melbourne, you can’t go past this one.